 7. Delegate When You Can

 To save time and energy, it's important that you delegate as much as possible to trustworthy employees who are trained to take on the additional responsibility.
-While there are many things that you won't be able to pass the buck on, you should be trying to optimize your workload to include only tasks that no other team member would be able to correctly and effectively complete.
+While there are many things that you won't be able to delegate, you should be trying to optimize your workload to include only tasks that no other team member would be able to correctly and effectively complete.

 Consider hiring a dental associate if your practice is on the cusp of needing another dentist to handle patient volume, and make sure your dental assistants are well-trained to anticipate and provide you with exactly what you need during procedures.